 A New Book On Religious Freedom in America

-You don't have to go to church if you don't want to.
-You don't have to believe in a government sponsored church.
-Those freedoms didn't come easily.
+Early colonists had to go to church at least once a week.
+They got fined or put into stocks if they didn't go.
+Why and how did that change?
+Our freedom to believe or not believe didn't come easily.
 Read this book and learn what Thomas Jefferson and a mixture of Americans had to do to insure religious freedom for all Americans.
-Here's a

 link where you can read a few pages.